Whom can you recruit?

 One group of potential new employees are students already in Sweden who might be interested in making their first acquaintance with Swedish working life via thesis projects or internships.

 The same goes for accompanying persons, i.e. the partners of other global talents already here, who as often as not, have the relevant qualifications, skills, training and the will to get established in professional life.

 Refugees newly arrived in Sweden in recent years constitute another growing group.
 In many cases, they are a valuable resource in the form of highly-trained specialists who have recently begun the process of integration in the country.

-- Can start work right away; generally no new process/official application required
+- Can start work right away; generally, no new process/official application is required

 - Many of the practical details such as accommodation may already be solved

 - Highly motivated to be part of a social context and feel professionally fulfilled